 Banedanmark's CAD coordinator will comment on the delivered material and make a report.
-The designer must update the material respecting the comments and deliver it as final design before the construction works begin in the field.
+The supplier must update the material respecting the comments and deliver it as final design before the construction works begin in the field.

 Besides the defined milestones it might be necessary to deliver 3D models ad-hoc.
-The consultants and contractors must be prepared to deliver the 3D models, digital drawings or archive files with short notice during the design phase.
+The supplier must be prepared to deliver the 3D models, digital drawings with short notice during the design phase.